The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Rethink your protein

-To maximize the advantages of the Mediterranean diet, varied sources of protein are essential.
+To maximize the advantages of the Mediterranean diet, varied protein sources are essential.

-You don’t have to be eating meat and poultry every day to get your daily protein needs.
+You don’t have to eat meat and poultry daily to get your daily protein needs.
 Beans and lentils are fantastic sources of protein, as well.
 They also give you fiber, vitamins, and even a lot of antioxidants.

-An easy way would be to cook one meal every week based on beans, whole vegetables, and grains, using herbs and spices to add punch.
+An easy way would be to cook one meal weekly based on beans, whole vegetables, and grains, using herbs and spices to add punch.
 If one night a week is a breeze, add 2, and build your non-meat meals from there.

-To do this quickly, you could stock your pantry with a variety of ingredients.
+To do this quickly, you could stock your pantry with various ingredients.
 Some of the best protein sources are lentils, canned beans, and chickpeas.
 Lentils take just 25 minutes to cook on the stove, she states, without an overnight soaking needed; canned beans and chickpeas need to be rinsed until they may be chucked into sandwiches and soups or used to produce quesadillas or burgers.

 Limit the meat intake

 When you eat meat, have little amounts.
-For the main course, that means no more than 3 oz of chicken or lean beef.
+The main course means no more than 3 oz of chicken or lean beef.
 Better yet: To flavor a veggie-based meal, such as a stir fry, use small pieces of meat like chicken or slices of lean meat.

-Essential on the Mediterranean diet is two servings a week of fatty fish such as salmon, herring, sardines, and albacore tuna.
-They hold high content of healthy omega-3 fatty acids, a secret to reducing your threat of heart disease.
+Essential to the Mediterranean diet is two servings a week of fatty fish such as salmon, herring, sardines, and albacore tuna.
+They hold a high content of healthy omega-3 fatty acids, a secret to reducing your threat of heart disease.

 Salmon or any fatty fish is a must on the Mediterranean diet.